ImmutableVariable/learnityourself/docs/python/04-data-structures/04-dictionaries.md

 ## Dictionary Methods

-Python provides several methods for working with dictionaries:
+Python also provides us with multiple methods in order to work efficiently with dictionaries.

 ```python
 student = {